thaynaracdutra/bees_automation_test/readme.md

-# Test Automation QA - BEES SAAS
+# Test Automation QA - BEES Marketplace

 ### Fork this repo and follow the instructions bellow for the test
 <BR>